Yat Tung Estate: Tung Chung Area 30 Phase 3

 Also now part of Yat Tung (I) Estate, this phase was constructed by Cheung Kee Fung Cheung Construction (CKFC).
 This phase comprises four 41-storey Concord 1 (Option 2) blocks originally intended for HOS use, but let out as public rental housing.
 The piling contractor was Hsin Chong (Foundations).
 These four blocks, completed in 2001, are today called Yu Yat House, Ying Yat House, Luk Yat House, and Fuk Yat House.

 In 2000, the ICAC arrested six contracting staff for the using of substandard materials.
 An independent audit confirmed that the superstructure of the housing blocks contain some non-compliant reinforcement bars.
 However, the consultants certified that the structural integrity of the buildings was not compromised.

 Tung Chung Area 30 Phase 4

 Tung Chung Area 30 Phase 4 involved the first phase of the shopping centre.

 Tung Chung Area 31 Phase 3

 This contract was constructed by Yau Lee Construction Company.
 It comprises five 41-storey New Cruciform I residential blocks.
 Construction began in 2001 and was completed by mid-2004.

+COVID-19 pandemic

+During the COVID-19 pandemic in Hong Kong, Ying Yat House of (I) Estate was put under lockdown for mandatory testing from 20 February 2022.
+Fuk Yat House and Yu Yat House were sealed on 28 February.